Ten Years Ago

 Thankfully we’ve been able to counter these obstacles, albeit incrementally.
 Over the past year we’ve added new members to our team and we expect this to continue.
 More than offering a competitive compensation package, we provide our team the opportunity to ply their trade over an impressive range of vessels.
 More importantly, our management team is committed to making KKMI’s work environment enjoyable, productive and professional.
 This allows us to attract the best and the brightest.

 So next time you’re at our Sausalito yard you’ll likely see Tim Lidgard, who rejoins us as a Project Manager.
-Joining him is Bryce LeFort, a graduate of the International Yacht Restoration School and formerly with the Spaulding Marine Center.
+Joining him is Bryce LeFort, a graduate of the International Yacht Restoration School and formerly with the Spaulding Marine Center and then he worked with the best yacht restoration companies and even the fort lauderdale best yacht lettering service online.
 In Pt.
 Richmond, our team has grown as well, with four new members in our woodworking, commissioning and Travelift crew.

 Get special insights and witness the process of locating mammals as well as narration on a personal level.
 Visit services from whale watching dana point and learn more.